klmr/knitr-example/deseq.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

-… the library sizes are all over the place!
+… the count distributions differ drastically between libraries!
 This is due to technical variation during sequencing that we cannot influence.
 Normalisation takes care of this.
 But this requires us first to put the data into a DESeq2 analysis object.

 ```r